How To Add a YouTube Video to Your Web Site

 Once you click the Embed button, you will see the HTML code for embedding the video, as shown below.

 By clicking your mouse within the new embed code (in the form field), all the text in that field is highlighted.
 You then right mouse click in that field, and select Copy from your browser's drop down that will appear when you right click in the field, as shown here:

 Here's what the embed code looks like for the video above:

 width="640" height="390" src="http://www.youtube.com/embed/W-Q7RMpINVo"

-It works in Firefox, MSIE, Chrome, Opera and just about any new browser out there.
-Most browsers come preinstalled with Flash, and if not, the visitor will usually be prompted by the browser to download the appropriate software.
-If you can see the video above, then you can see any video from YouTube.
+It works in Firefox, MSIE, Chrome, Opera and just about any of the newer browser out there.
+Older code for embedding YouTube videos used Flash, which was preinstalled on most older browsers, and if not, the visitor will usually be prompted by the browser to download the appropriate software.
+Today, YouTube actually uses HTML5, which nearly all current browsers support without the need to download an added player.
+If you can see the video above, then you can should be able to use any video from YouTube.
 There are other video providers, and most use the same method of letting users embed video.

 Changing the YouTube Video Window's Look and Features

 Not only have the fine folks at YouTube seen fit to allow web developers, bloggers, and even normal people to embed videos directly into their own websites, they've made some options available so you can customize how the video window looks and behaves.
 You are able to select a checkbox for each option directly below the spot where the embed code appears.